 Using Apostrophes in Awkward PluralsThe first thing to make clear before we start this lesson is that apostrophes are not normally used for forming plurals.
 (This is covered more in the lesson apostrophe errors with plurals.)

 Using an apostrophe to form a plural is usually a grammatical howler.
 For example:

 Assist your ReaderThe advantage of using an apostrophe is that the abbreviation, letter, or number is instantly recognisable.
 However, apostrophes can also be used to show possession.
 Therefore, when apostrophes are used to show plurals, it can lead to ambiguity.

 You should only use an apostrophe in the plural of an abbreviation, a letter, or a number to assist your reader.

 Using 's to show a plural can lead to ambiguity.
 Even if there is no real ambiguity, it will at least make the reader pause momentarily to check whether the apostrophe shows a plural or a possessive noun.

 Look at these examples:

-No Apostrophe for Normal AbbreviationsIt is worth reiterating this point.
+Do not Use an Apostrophe for the Plural of a Normal AbbreviationIt is worth reiterating this point.
 Do not use apostrophes for the plurals of normal abbreviations.

 AVOID USING AN APOSTROPHE

-Some grammar books (not all) claim that apostrophes cannot be used in any plurals.
-This is outdated.
+Some grammar pedants claim that apostrophes cannot be used in any plurals.
+This is an outdated, dogmatic view.
 If you have an awkward abbreviation, number, or letter and using an apostrophe to show its plural assists your readers, then go for it.